 But I WANT my driver’s window open sometimes.
 Why should that be denied to me by the weather?

-So I see there are a couple of different brands.
-I’ll go for the smoked Hekos after reading the reviews here on Amazon
+So as I search online I discover that there are a couple of favoured brands.
+I’ll go for the smoked Hekos after reading the reviews.

 As expected, they arrive fast.